Katy Rose: Early life

-Rose was born in Los Angeles, California, in 1987 to two musicians: her father was session musician Kim Bullard, and her mother performed backing vocals.
+Rose was born in Los Angeles, California, in 1987 to two musicians: her father is session musician Kim Bullard, and her mother performed backing vocals.
 Growing up, Rose recalls spending time in the recording studio, meeting Alanis Morissette, Weird Al Yankovic, the Goo Goo Dolls and Tori Amos.
 Rose began creating musical works of her own at the age of 13, which gained the attention of several record labels.
 She signed to V2 Records, and released her debut album Because I Can.

 Music career

 2004–2007: Because I Can and commercial success

-Rose's debut album, Because I Can, was released on 27 January 2004, on her 17th birthday.
+Rose's debut album, Because I Can, was released on January 27, 2004, on her 17th birthday.
 The album was preceded by the single "Overdrive", which gained Top 10 airplay in France, Switzerland and South Africa, in addition to becoming a US Adult Top 40 hit.
 The song was also featured in the 2004 film Mean Girls, in addition to prominently being featured on the film's soundtrack.
 Other songs on the album were featured in Agent Cody Banks, Dawson's Creek and Grey's Anatomy.

 Rose toured for two years with the Cardigans, Liz Phair and the Calling.
 While touring, she also performed alongside N.E.R.D. and Avril Lavigne.
 "Overdrive" reached number 1 in Japan's airplay chart, and made MTV's Top 20 video countdown.